ThoSe1990/lua-c-api-cheat-sheet/README.md

 # LUA C API Cheat Sheet

 If you're writing own Lua bindings, this can be helpful.
-A Lua C API cheat sheet with 11 examples
+A Lua C API cheat sheet with 11 examples.
+You can find my Blog article about those examples [here](https://www.codingwiththomas.com/blog/a-lua-c-api-cheat-sheet)

 1. Running a Lua script from file
 2. Running a Lua script from string